Pitchnogle/cryptography/docs/morse.md

 & ' @ ) ( : , = ! . - + " ? / $ _
 ```

+When decoded, the output should match the input, with the exception that the letter
+capitalization is lost.

+...

 ### Example of binary encoding

 ```